Head-on-a-Stick/SharpBang/README.md

 You must have (stretch) live-build installed to build these ISOs.

-**NOTE:** be sure to edit `auto/config` in each build directory, to set `--mirror-bootstrap` to a reliable fast local debian mirror for the build computer.
-This can save considerable build time.
-The built live system will still use the mirror set by `--mirror-binary`.

 Start the build in a new directory, empty except for copies of the `auto/` and `config/` directories (and their contents).